zeno-b/native-silicon-local-llm/README.md

 - **Trainer.** LoRA fine-tuning on collected feedback, with adapter management and automatic backups.
 - **Scheduler.** Named tasks the agent can run on demand or on a timer.

+The defining constraint is memory.
+On 8 GB, a large prompt or a complex task will not fit in one pass, so the app is designed to **split work into bounded steps** — it slows down rather than crashing.

 ---